adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/angular.md

 ## Authentication

-The Azure Mobile Apps JavaScript SDK includes a call `client.login('_provider_')` for server-flow authentication and a similar functionality for client-flow authentication.
-If you have configured your authentication server properly, then calling the `.login()` method will pop up a small window to complete the normal authentication flow.
+The Azure Mobile Apps JavaScript SDK includes a call `client.login('provider')` for server-flow authentication and a similar functionality for client-flow authentication.
+If you have configured your authentication service in the Azure Portal properly, then calling the `.login()` method will pop up a small window to complete the normal authentication flow.
 The token is then stored inside the MobileServiceClient object.

 When using authentication this way, it is vital that you have a singleton model for your MobileServiceClient.
 In this case, I would break down the backend connectivity into three or more distinct services - one for the client connection, one for authenticating users, and one for each table controller you wish to expose.

 <!-- Links -->
 [1]: https://docs.angularjs.org